shardus/website-docs.shardus.com/pages/docs/examples/hello-cloud-template.md

 ## Exploration

 > We've covered some of the most important bits in here, but there is more going on in the code.
-> We highly encourage you to read through the code in the Hello Cloud dapp, and in the next
+> We highly encourage you to read through the code in the Hello Cloud dApp, and in the next
 > apps you'll find here in the examples guide, until you reach the level of grokking you desire.